 Include some fruit, a simple dessert, and/or some cubed meat or beans to round out this easy pizza-inspired lunch.
 (You can pack it in a thermos—we LOVE this thermos—or cube it so it’s easy to eat chilled.
 These pizza rolls are soft on the inside, so they’re not too chewy even if chilled or at room temp.
 And change it up with pesto pizza rolls another week!

-Toddler Lunch Idea #4: Toddler Taco Salad
+Toddler Lunchbox Idea #4: Toddler Taco Salad

 Make a container with brown rice, black or pinto beans, diced veggies, cubed cheese, and some salsa (if your kiddo likes it) for a tot take on a taco salad.
 We really like pureed mild salsa stirred together with plain whole milk yogurt as a yummy dipping sauce for this sort of a meal.

-Toddler Lunch Idea #5: Pesto Pasta Salad
+Preschool Lunch Idea #5: Pesto Pasta Salad

 Toddler Lunch Idea #6: Egg and Cheese Mini Muffins